HiPERCAM/hipercam/docs/commands.rst

 .. |ol-averun|   replace:: average a series of frames in a run
 .. |ol-cadd|     replace:: add a constant to a frame
 .. |ol-cdiv|     replace:: divide a frame by a constant
+.. |ol-cmul|     replace:: multiply a frame by a constant
 .. |ol-combine|  replace:: combine a list of frames
 .. |ol-csub|     replace:: subtract a constant from a frame
 .. |ol-div|      replace:: divide one frame by another